Main Research Areas of Expertise

-The life course perspective provides a framework for understanding processes of inequality and change both within individuals and across various levels of society.
-Faculty working in this area study aging over the life course as a social process with attention to the intersections of individual lives, social structures, and social change.
-Faculty research includes examinations of family ties and aging; work, family and policy; trajectories of socioeconomic status and health from early life through old age; and the extended process of identity formation across the life course.
+We study aging over the life course as a social process with attention to the intersections of individual lives, social structures, and social change.
+This research examines family ties and aging; work, family and policy; socioeconomic status and health from early life through old age; and identity formation across the life course.

-Faculty working in this area use sociological approaches to understand health as a manifestation of broader structures of social inequality.
-Research includes examinations of cumulative advantage processes as mechanisms of health inequality, social mobility and trajectories of health, inequality in health behaviours and well-being, health professions, work and health, intimate partner violence, and Aboriginal well-being.
+We use sociological approaches to understand health as a manifestation of broader structures of social inequality.
+Research includes examining cumulative advantage processes, social mobility, health behaviours, health professions, work and health, intimate partner violence, and Aboriginal well-being.

-This area encompasses faculty with research expertise in various aspects of population dynamics, including family demography, population health, and patterns of crime and violence.
-One area of particular strength lies in the study of migration, with faculty research in areas such as international migration, policy, and the economic and social integration of children of immigrants.
+We study various aspects of population dynamics, including family demography, population health, and patterns of crime and violence.
+Our research examines international migration, policy, and the economic and social integration of children of immigrants.

-Faculty in this area study inequality in work arrangements within the context of the changing nature of work and the economy.
-Areas of study include professional work in Canada and the process of professionalization and regulation, gender and work, the interplay between structural factors and individual agency in school-work transitions, job-stress, disability accommodation and precarious employment arrangements, retirement and occupational pensions, and work and aging.
+We study inequality in work, in the context of the changing nature of work and the economy.
+This includes processes of professionalization and regulation, gender and work, school-work transitions, job stress, disability accommodation, precarious employment, work and aging, and retirement and pensions.